thoo0224/SpigotUtils/README.md

 # Spigot utilities

-This plugin provides some usefull utilities to make develop spigot plugins much easier and better.
+This plugin provides some useful utilities to make develop spigot plugins much easier and better.

 # Examples
 Soon!